 Aiimi Insight Engine Installation (Windows)

-This section presents a guide for setting up a simple single node Aiimi Insight Engine instance on Windows 2016 or later.
+This guide walks you through setting up a single node Aiimi Insight Engine instance.
+It is for Windows 2016 or later.

 Prerequisites